Heidelberg Road: History

+Despite the recommendation, the crossing was replaced by an overpass, between February 1956 and May 1957.

-The passing of the Country Roads Act of 1958 updated the definition of Main Roads.
+The passing of the Country Roads Act 1958 updated the definition of Main Roads.
 A western extension to the existing declaration of Heidelberg Road, from its original terminus at the intersection with Queens Parade in Clifton Hill westwards along Queens Parade and Alexandra Parade to the intersection with Nicholson Street in Fitzroy, was declared a Main Road on 7 September 1960 (with roads still sign-posted as its constituent parts); this was later truncated to the intersection of Queens Parade and Alexandra Parade upon the declaration of Eastern Highway in October 1977.

 Heidelberg Road was signed as Metropolitan Route 46 in 1965.
 It shared a concurrency with Metropolitan Route 2, from Chandler Highway in Alphington to The Boulevard in southern Ivanhoe, also signed in 1965; this was replaced by Tourist Route 2 in 1989.

 The passing of the Road Management Act 2004 granted the responsibility of overall management and development of Victoria's major arterial roads to VicRoads: in 2004, VicRoads re-declared the road as Heidelberg Road (Arterial #5812), beginning at the intersection with Queens Parade and ending at Merri Creek through Clifton Hill (the declaration continues west along Queens Parade to Alexandra Parade in Fitzroy), and as Main Heidelberg-Eltham Road (Arterial #5762) from Merri Creek in Clifton Hill and the intersection of Upper Heidelberg and Lower Heidelberg Roads in Ivanhoe (the declaration continues east along Lower Heidelberg Road to Banksia Street in Eaglemont).
 The road is still presently known (and signposted) as Heidelberg Road along its entire length.